department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/testing-storage-areas.md

 ---
 layout: page-breadcrumbs.html
-title: Testing and Storage Areas Outside of Vietnam | Veterans Affairs
+title: Testing & Storage Areas Outside Vietnam | Veterans Affairs
 heading: Agent Orange Exposure from Testing and Storage Areas outside Vietnam
 display_title: Testing and Storage
 description: If you were part of testing or storing Agent Orange on military bases in the U.S. or elsewhere, you may have been exposed to this toxic chemical.
 Find out if you're eligible for VA disability pay and other benefits for illnesses related to contact with Agent Orange.